Dr. Athavale performs more Inspire implant procedures than any other provider in Georgia.

 Contact Dr. Sanjay Athavale to see if Inspire is right for you

 Inspire may be the CPAP-free treatment you’ve been waiting for.
 Call Sanjay Athavale, MD at (770) 217-6224 for more information on Inspire or to schedule an appointment to discuss Inspire, your current treatment methods, and additional obstructive sleep apnea treatment options that may provide relief.
+To learn more about the Inspire implant, visit us at the Inspired Sleep Institute below.

 1. Heiser et al., ERJ 2019.